 At the start of the week, I was enrolled as a first-year student.
 I was happy studying a course I enjoy, even if I had to resit the year.
 But as fun as it was to meet new friends and tutors, I felt a little restricted to what I could achieve in the year.
 I realised that most of the first year consisted of more or less the same modules as last year in Reading.
 I knew instantly that I was going to be a little bored throughout the year because I was not going to have the ability to push myself and learn new skills.

 I decided to talk to the head of the Business School at the university about the situation.
 I asked her to consider two proposals.
-One – to allow me to progress into second year because I passed first year with a 2:1 and failed one module by 1% and two She would allow me to transfer some results from first year over which would mean that I would have to only complete a few of the modules, taking some stress off me.
+One – to allow me to progress into second year because I passed first year with a 2:1 and failed one module by 1%.
+Two – she would allow me to transfer some results from first-year over which would mean that I would have to only complete a few of the modules, taking some of the stress off me.
 The tutor assured me that she would try her best to ensure that something would be done about my progression because she understood that I would have wasted a year repeating the same content as last year.

 I checked my emails Tuesday night to realise that my tutor had emailed me, asking me to go to university the next day to discuss options, which was promising.
 I was feeling a little optimistic but I felt that I needed to be.
 I mean, I have had so much bad news recently that I thought I must have some good news soon.